muratk3n/thirdwave/en/README.md

 ---

 Party leaders must make this decision, seeing it will be in their interest in the long term.
-People's thoughts on the issue is irrelevant.
+People's thoughts on the issue are irrelevant.
 But they can be sold a palette of choices with the right leader.